 Who will help us if we want to take the baby home?

-On occasions some parents wish to care for their baby at home and they will be supported by the community neonatal nurses in liaison with the doctors from the neonatal unit.
+Some parents will want to care for their baby at home.
+They will be supported by the community neonatal nurses in liaison with the doctors from the neonatal unit.

-In some areas of the country there are specialist teams of doctors and nurses, sometimes linked to a children’s hospice, who support parents who wish their baby/child to die at home.
-The staff on the neonatal unit where your baby will be initially after birth will be able to give you information about how care is provided in your individual area.
+In some areas of the country there are specialist teams of doctors and nurses, sometimes linked to a children’s hospice, who support parents who wish their baby or child to die at home.
+The maternity and neonatal staff where your baby will be born will be able to give you information about how care is provided in your local area.

 Following the baby’s death, parents will be given the opportunity to discuss their wishes about funeral arrangements with their local funeral director and any religious groups that they are involved with.